Spicy Lentil Soup

 Well I finally gave in and ordered a bowl.

-And was I ever surprised.
+I was so surprised!
 The soup was extremely flavorful, beautifully balanced with earthy, spicy flavor.
 And the squeeze of fresh lemon over the top was bright and tangy, the perfect contrast.

 I was hooked.
 Plus extremely grateful that my sister didn’t give up on me!